beckn/protocol-specifications/docs/proposals/BECKN-RFC-005-Creating-Pub-Sub-Enabled-Network.md

 # How Can some one try out the pub sub gateway of beckn-one.
-1. You can mark the apitest on Beckn-One as 'via queue'. and the BAP would put in queue.
+1. You can mark the apitest on Beckn-One as 'via queue'. and the Sandbox tool would put the payload in an appropriate queue.
 2. Your BPP/BAP need to listen on appropriate queues to get the messages.
 3. You would need  to support the queue based subscription as another mechanism to receive messages other than the http connection so that existing functionality is also supported.